VarshaArunn/Cyclistic/README.md

 Now I had enough data that I could plug into tableau and create some visualzations and a dashboard.

 ## Share
-The dashboard I created for this project can be found on tableau [here](https://public.tableau.com/app/profile/tucker.trost/viz/CyclisticCaseStudy-GoogleDataAnalysticsCertificate/CyclisticCaseStudy)

 For my visualizations, I really wanted to emphasize only the data that illustrated the key differences between casual riders and members.
 To accomplish this, I found that a few of my queries were not crucial to anwering the business task.